2024

 On this record, Kay explores a facet of Czech piano music that doesn't get nearly as much attention as it should, such as the album's title track, taken from Josef Suk's gorgeous set of 10 pieces called Životem a snem (Things Lived and Dreamt).
 Kay also shines the light on Vitezslava Kapralova, the early 20th-century composer who died at 25, just as she was bursting onto the scene.
 As too often happens, her compelling musical voice faded into obscurity.
 But the flame has been kept alive by Toronto's Kapralova Society, and it's gratifying to hear Kapralova's music being revived by an accomplished virtuoso performer like Kay, perhaps one of Canada's most undersung classical musicians.

-From a review by Paolo Pietropaolo, December 20, 2023 on CBC Radio 2.
+From a review by Paolo Pietropaolo, 20 December 2023, CBC Radio 2.

 Ohlednuti za 52. rocnikem festivalu Moravsky podzim: Zaverecny koncert